IFB-ElixirFr/biosphere/docs/formations.md

 1. switch to another site in case of failure of one of the sites on the day of the training,
 2. find specific resources, such as VMs with more memory or faster processors.

+!!!
+Note

     The list of sites and their resources can be viewed on the Biosphere portal under the system status [page](https://biosphere.france-bioinformatique.fr/cloud/system_status).